OrianaVenture/VentureValheim/LocationReset/README.md

 ### Possible Future Improvements

 * Manual reset commands
-* Finding a way to reset items listed in limitations.
+* Finding a way to reset items listed in limitations
 * Support for other mods (by request)

 ## Installation

-This mod needs to be on the client, it will work even if other players do not have it installed.
+This mod needs to be on the client, it will work even if other players do not have it installed but may behave unexpectedly when playing around other players without the mod.
 When this mod is put on a server it will sync the configurations from the server to all clients on connection.
 Live changes to the configurations should take immediate effect.

 ## Changelog

+### 0.2.3

+* Changed how zone centers of locations are determined to improve accuracy of location deletion
+* Removed the ModEnabled config since it doesn't really do anything important

 ### 0.2.2

 * Fixed issue with multiplayer sessions triggering multiple resets due to reset day not being recorded correctly, plus more internal error checking
-* Changed how zone sizes of locations are calculated to improve accuracy of location deletion (still have some work left to get it perfect)
+* Changed how zone sizes of locations are calculated to improve accuracy of location deletion
 * Added resetting for doors that require keys to open (sunken crypts and citadel, should support custom content)
 * Added missing wear and tear damage to resetting dungeons